 This interview has been edited for length and clarity.

-Michael Johns: Thank you very much for joining us.
-Where in the world were you and what were you doing there?
+Michael Johns: Thank you for joining us!
+You’re in Puerto Rico now, but where in the world were you and what were you doing there?

-MJ: What’s the most interesting or surprising thing that you learned or observed while in the country?
+MJ: What was the most interesting thing you learned or observed while in Taiwan?